JsBergbau/MiTemperature2/README.md

   ### Debouncing
   The temperature values often change between the same values.
 To get cleaner temperature curves a debouncing function has been implemented.
 See here https://github.com/JsBergbau/MiTemperature2/issues/2 for more info.

+  ### Minus degrees
+When looking at the specifications this LYWSD03MMC Sensor is specified from 0 °C to 60 °C. The LYWSDCGQ (the Bluetooth Temperatur sensor with the round display and an AAA battery) is specified from -9.9.
+I can confirm this sensor also goes down to -9.9 °C. At colder temperatures it only shows an "L".
+But the correct data is still sent!
+So you even could use ist to watch the temperature in your freezer.
+However batterylife may be significantly reduced at those low temperatures.

   ## Sample output
 ```
  ./LYWSD03MMC.py -d AA:BB:CC:DD:EE:FF -r -b 5